-Most Popular Website Frameworks for Front-End Web Development
+Most Popular Frameworks for Front-End Web Development

-One notable downside is that React developers must commit to staying current with Meta’s frequent updates to React, and how those changes impact their projects’ functionality.
+One notable downside is that React developers must commit to staying current with Meta’s frequent updates to React and how those changes impact their projects’ functionality.

 This framework boasts a reputation for speed and flexibility.
 Developed by a former Google engineer in 2014, it combines some of the best features of Angular and React.

-Most Popular Web Frameworks for Back End
+Most Popular Frameworks for Back-End Development

 Free, open-source, and with front-end applications, this web framework is the most popular Python-based option.
 It comes with several integrated functionalities, saving programmers the time and effort of installing separate libraries.